-Major Indictable or more serious offences that are going through the committal stage are handled by the (office of) the Director of Public Prosecutions (see ‘COURTS’ section).
+Major indictable or more serious offences that are going through the committal stage are handled by the (office of) the Director of Public Prosecutions (DPP) (see ‘COURTS’ section).
 In country regions even these matters are prosecuted by the police prosecution section.

-Commonwealth prosecutions, such as Centrelink or Taxation matters are handled by the Commonwealth Department of Public Prosecutions (DPP).
+Commonwealth prosecutions, such as Centrelink or taxation matters are handled by the Commonwealth Department of Public Prosecutions.

-There other some other authorities who handle the prosecutions of certain matters in the Magistrates Court.
-Examples of these are the RSPCA or Council matters where private solicitors are often briefed to handle the matter.
+There are some other authorities who handle the prosecutions of certain matters in the Magistrates Court.
+Examples of these are the RSPCA or council matters where private solicitors are often briefed to handle the matter.